 I admit, halfway through packing for my first overseas family holiday with a child in tow, I did question our sanity in selecting a cycling holiday!
 However I think it's only natural to be a little daunted by travel with little ones, and I learned a few things on our travels which I hope will help and encourage other families to enjoy the world the active way.
 Testing out one of Macs Adventure's newest cycling itineraries, the Loire Valley Cycle Path from Orleans to Chinon, turned out to be a great decision filled with moments to treasure.
 Here are my top tips...
-A family cycling selfie.
-It's in the rules to take one!

 1) You don't need as much "stuff" as you'd think!

 Our package included baggage transfer for two overnight cases which would be taken to our new hotel each day, and with the baby seat on one bike, we knew we only had one set of pannier bags to fill.
 My mind went into packing-panic and list-writing frenzy weeks in advance!
 I think in the end we packed quite well, but we all had far too much clothing and could definitely have saved valuable kilograms.
 One benefit of little ones being confined to a bike seat for long periods of the day is that they don't have as many opportunities to get dirty!
 So just a few changes of comfortable kids' outfits would have been plenty.
 Plus with a 1 year old in tow, there were quite a few early nights for the adults too and we packed far too many evening outfits for ourselves.
 We also packed way too many "just in case" items (extra baby wipes for example) that could easily have been purchased along the way.
 There are babies in France too, and shops do cater for them!